 Though anonymous access provided, restrict the user access permission to read-only and lock into home directory.
 If there is any requirement for download access, keep those files in a dedicated SFTP outside your demilitarized zone (DMZ).

 The website is managed by a series of files and folders on a secure server hosting account.

 To secure hosting If the website is hosted on a windows server, then follow the below steps to change file permissions.

 To secure hosting, change file permissions on a Linux operating system, permissions are saved in 3 digit format where each integer is between 0 and 7.
 Here, the first digit refers to the administrator or owner of the file, the second digit refers to the group of the file belongs to.
 And the third digit means to any other user whoever accesses the file.
 The permissions can be:

 For example, a file provided with permission code ‘644’.
-Here, 6 means the owner has permissions to Read and Write (4+2=6), the group has 4 means Read permission only and another user also has 4 means Read permission only.
+Here, 6 means the owner has permissions to Read and Write (4+2=6), the group has 4 means Read permission only and other user also has 4 means Read permission only.
 The common rule for files and folders security is:

 Protect the website from hackers with steps needed accordingly for the business to make profits.